Community Christmas Events and Experiences

 You can go from the flicker of candlelight to the glow of 2 million LED bulbs with a short trek south to the New Hampshire Motor Speedway in Loudon.
 On a 2.5-mile drive around the Speedway property, you can see 400 different lighting displays.
 A fan favorite is going through two 130-foot-long illuminated tunnels that enter and leave the infield.
 “The tunnel is definitely the coolest part,” says Kristen Lestock of the Speedway.
 “There are so many lights in one place.”
 After the drive, stop for s’mores and a visit with Santa.
 Aside from being fun, it’s for a good cause — a portion of the proceeds go to charity.

 While in Concord, check out Red River Theatres, where you’ll find some of the best arthouse cinema around.
 For Christmas, the three-screen, state-of-the-art theater will serve up some serious nostalgia.
-Schedule for 2018 TBA.
+Movies include “The Polar Express,” ” Elf,” “It’s A Wonderful Life” and “White Christmas.”

 Carolers will be at Currier too.
-As they have done for the past 25 years or so, this year, on December 9, auditioned members of the Manchester Choral Society sing classic carols in one of the museum’s galleries and in the restaurant foyer.
+As they have done for the past 26 years or so, this year, on December 7, auditioned members of the Manchester Choral Society sing classic carols in one of the museum’s galleries and in the restaurant foyer.
 “It’s a great way to start soaking up the spirit of the holiday season,” says the Choral Society’s Amanda Simeone.
 “It’s also part of our mission to promote the best in choral music in a variety of periods and styles.”
-A centerpiece of that mission takes place December 15 at the acoustically wondrous Saint Joseph Cathedral in Manchester with their Holiday Pops concert.
-Catch another performance on December 16 at LaBelle Winery in Amherst.

 It’s been said that Ed Gerhard can make his guitar sing, something his concertgoers can attest to.
 The internationally known, Grammy-winning acoustic guitarist each year gives a concert in Portsmouth to celebrate the season.
-This year, on December 14 and 15 in Portsmouth, December 7 in Sunapee and December 1 in Laconia, he again puts his soulful spin on traditional carols as well as performing on his own concert favorites.
+This year, on December 7 in Laconia and December 13-14 in Portsmouth, he again puts his soulful spin on traditional carols as well as performing on his own concert favorites.
 As Gerhard has said, “The music, the audience … the whole experience is profound for me.
 Sharing this experience with everyone is what being a musician is all about.”
 If you like guitar music and you like Christmas, this is the place to be.

 And, if you like knowing the history of Christmases past, Strawbery Banke’s Candlelight Stroll is the place to be.
 The first three weekends of December, with the paths and streets of the outdoor living history museum lined with candles and lights, you can walk through more than 300 years of holiday celebrations — Colonial, Victorian, WWII and more.
 Each historic house, decorated as they would have been in the era, is filled with people in costume explaining their Christmas or Hanukkah traditions.
 There will also be carolers, sing-alongs and skating on the pond.
 “People come back every year,” says Strawbery Banke’s Alena Shellenbean.
 “It’s part of their holiday tradition.
 It’s a great way to get in the spirit.”

 The spirit is on the move all through Portsmouth at Christmas.
 The Stroll is just part of the monthlong, citywide “Vintage Christmas” celebration.
-It kicks off on November 30 with the Portsmouth Historical Society’s 28th annual gingerbread house contest.
-The candy-trimmed confections will be displayed at the Historical Society first-floor gallery until December 23.
+It kicks off on November 29 with the Portsmouth Historical Society’s 29th annual gingerbread house contest.
+The candy-trimmed confections will be displayed at the Historical Society first-floor gallery until December 22.
 The creations are juried, but you can take part in the People’s Choice voting.
-The annual tree lighting, a food drive and illuminated holiday parade through Market Square happens on December 1, and from November 28 to December 16 “Elf The Musical” will be performed at The Music Hall in collaboration with The Ogunquit Playhouse.
+The annual tree lighting, a food drive and illuminated holiday parade through Market Square happens on December 7, and from November 27 to December 22 “Annie” will be performed at The Music Hall in collaboration with The Ogunquit Playhouse.

 In Portsmouth’s version of off-Broadway, there is a gem of a performance at Pontine Theatre.
-From December 6-9, “A Victorian Christmas" will be unveiled by Marguerite Mathews and Greg Gathers, Pontine’s co-artistic directors, who have produced more than 50 original works using gestural theatre, toy theatre, puppetry and storytelling.
+From November 29 to December 8, “A New England Christmas” will be unveiled by Marguerite Mathews and Greg Gathers, Pontine’s co-artistic directors, who have produced more than 50 original works using gestural theatre, toy theatre, puppetry and storytelling.
 Greg Gathers says come to the performance “if you’re looking for something that’s new and different, but also has a sense of place that makes you feel warm and fuzzy.”
 There’s good reason why Pontine has been called “a small miracle.”

 For another Christmas sweet treat, head west to Wilton.
 There you’ll find Nelson’s, a candy shop that does what few do these days — make candy canes by hand.
 “We’ve been doing it the same way since the early 1900s, for four generations,” says Nelson’s Manager Rachel Barnard.
 Thousands of people visit the store each year to buy the no-two-the-same candy canes; early in the season many storegoers watch the process of making them in the adjacent kitchen.
 With the scent of pure peppermint wafting in the air, the candy cane crew pulls the candy using an antique taffy machine, makes it into a loaf, applies the red and green stripes and forms the cane, all by hand, one by one.
 Barnard says, “Watching it happen makes people smile.”